grackle-project/grackle/doc/source/CodeFormatting.rst

 Style Formatting
 ================

-The Grackle repository is configured with tools to enforce checks (such as running the linter or applying code-formatting) on the various files in the repository.
+The Grackle repository is configured with tools to enforce checks (such as running the linter or applying code formatting) on the various files in the repository.

-The primary checks pertain to python code: all python code is linted and all new python files are formatted by automated tools (for the time being, code in older files will not be formatted to avoid merge-conflicts).
+The primary checks pertain to python code: all python code is linted and all new python files are formatted by automated tools (for the time being, code in older files will not be formatted to avoid merge conflicts).

 .. note::